 Paul joined the Bank in 1990, having previously worked at the University of Warwick between 1980 and 1990 where he specialised in research on macroeconomic models.
 He has been part of the Bank's senior staff since 1995, positions including:

 - Executive Director, Markets and member of the Monetary Policy Committee March 2009- July 2014.

 - Member of the Interim Financial Policy Committee, 2011-2013.

 - Head of Foreign Exchange Division (FED) 2002- 2009.

 - Private Secretary to the late Governor, Sir Edward George, 1999-2002.

 - Head of the Conjunctural Assessment and Projections Division 1995-1999.

-Paul has written extensively on economic models of the UK economy and written or contributed to numerous articles on macroeconomic models, business cycles and exchange rates.
-He achieved a BSc in economics with statistics at the University of Bristol in 1980 and also achieved his PhD in macroeconomic modelling at the University of Warwick in 1990.
+Paul has written extensively on the Bank’s operations, monetary policy, financial markets, exchange rates and modelling of the UK economy.
+He achieved a BSc in economics with statistics at the University of Bristol in 1980, an MA in economics (1983) and a PhD in macroeconomic modelling (1990), both from the University of Warwick.

 Paul is also chairman of the ifs University College at a visiting professor at Richmond, the American International University in London.